As at 1 July 2018, the current MCB Board members are:

 Ms Bernadine Tucker

 Bernadine Tucker has extensive experience in governance and regulatory affairs in the private, government and higher education sectors.
 Holding senior positions, Bernadine has worked with a number of Committees, Boards, and Councils, providing advisory services on complex regulatory requirements.
-Currently working within the local government sector, Bernadine is responsible for the strategic and operational management of risk, regulatory compliance and governance for a large metropolitan council.
-Bernadine has a Master of Criminal Justice by research at Edith Cowan University, teaches Criminology in the Faculty of Law at the University of Western Australia, is completing a PhD in governmental accountability, and has authored a number of academic and regulatory papers in the areas of integrity, accountability and government oversight.
+Currently working within the local government sector, Bernadine is responsible for the strategic and operational management of risk, regulatory compliance and governance for a metropolitan council.
+Bernadine is a Fellow of the Governance Institute of Australia, has a Master of Criminal Justice by Research at Edith Cowan University, has taught Criminology in the Faculty of Law at the University of Western Australia, is completing a PhD in governmental accountability,and has authored a number of papers in the areas of integrity, accountability and government oversight.